 Booked for the Evening

-Thursday, August 1 @ 6:30 PM: The Library Book by Susan Orlean
+Thursday, October 3 @ 6:30 PM: The Book Woman of Troublesome Creek by Kim Michele Richardson

 Bring a friend and join us for some lively discussion at our book group.
 You are welcome to join us even if you have not read the book.
 Need a copy?
 Contact the library today!
 The Booked for the Evening book group has had book discussions since it was started in 1999.